 Large proceeds are a striking feature of many ICOs.
-For example, in early 2018 Telegram and EOS raised \$1.7 and \$4.2 billion, respectively (the latter is larger than all but two global IPOs in the first half of 2018).
-Raising too much money has potential downsides, such as unwanted publicity and the agency problems that arise when the founders have a large cash cushion, issues that are recognized in VC (Gompers 1995).
+For example, in early 2018 Telegram and EOS raised \$1.7 and \$4.2 billion, respectively (the latter is larger than all but two global IPOs in the first half of 2018).12 Raising too much money has potential downsides, such as unwanted publicity and the agency problems that arise when the founders have a large cash cushion, issues that are recognized in VC (Gompers 1995).
 Some ICOs seek to finance a specific development objective, and aim to raise a fixed, budgeted amount.
 Others set a goal to raise and may exceed it.
 There is usually a ceiling or "cap" on the number of tokens sold, though this does not always translate to a cap on the amount raised.
 Some ICOs have been uncapped, with an unlimited number of tokens sold during the sale (defined as a period of time, and usually expressed in a number of Ethereum blocks).
 The obvious risk in an uncapped ICO is that buyers do not know what share of total supply a token represents.
-Some capped sales have experienced massive oversubscription, which creates an incentive to buy just as the sale starts and leads to blockchain congestion and high transaction fees.
-13

-$^{^{10}}$ https://theethereum.wiki/w/index.php/ERC20 Token Standard
+$^{^{10} \}rm https://theethereum.wiki/w/index.php/ERC20~Token~Standard$